 Fabricated tabloid disinformation about the Title deeds

 Rosa Bell has falsely claimed in tabloid coverage that the title deeds are “inconclusive” and “crude.”
-This is demonstrably incorrect.
+This is incorrect.
 The title deeds for No. 72 clearly show dimensions enclosing Rosa Bell’s property, as confirmed by HM Land Registry.

 Certificate A submitted to Reigate council (RBBC) by Rosa Bell shows shaded region to be built on.